PeterBid/Vivi-Adventure-Game/README.md

 #### The Collision Function

 Ensuring collisions between Vivi and the enemies worked correctly was the most challenging aspect of the project.
-When creating the fucntion I encountered a glitch where Vivi would duplicate upon moving after a collision.
+When creating the function I encountered a glitch where Vivi would duplicate upon moving after a collision.

-After much error handling and problem solving, this problem was overcome by ensuring that `viviCurrentPosition` variable was properly ressaigned upon `Collision` by calling it in the `addVivi` function before any subsequent movement.
+After much error handling and problem solving, this problem was overcome by ensuring that `viviCurrentPosition` variable was properly reassigned upon `Collision` by calling it in the `addVivi` function before any subsequent movement.

 This was a very beneficial learning experience, which helped me quickly solve future glitches while working on the project.